How to Keep Shoes From Dry Rotting?

 2. Store them in a controlled, dry environment

-Shoes must be stored away from extreme heat or cold, and not exposed directly to the sunlight.
-Keep them in a dry environment without a high room humidity or sources of moisture.
+Shoes must be stored away from extreme heat or cold and not exposed directly to sunlight.
+Keep them in a dry environment without high room humidity or sources of moisture.
 A room closet is an ideal choice to store them.
 The laundry room in the basement?
 Not so much.

 A sealed bag is helpful when storing sneakers that have already started falling apart. (explained in the video below)